lkosanke/githubintro/README.md

  * PR in project management software
  * You should by then be owner of your repository, should be collaborating on the merged repository, and ideally should have reviewed repositories, when        issues came up(owner, collaborator, reviewer).

+## Collaboration
+### Learning goals
+Please create a Repo where you all have writing access to - and use this to write the answers to the following questions down to!
+ * What is a fork?
+ * What is a clone?
+ * Is a fork something on GitHub or on your local machine?
+ * What is a origin?
+ * What is meant with upstream?
+ * What is a branch?
+ * How is forking different from a clone?
+ * What is a remote?
+ * Can you have more than one remote?
+ * Why do you need a fork?

 ## Collaboratively combine the different models in one model all together No.2
+Please use the same Repo to make a file in which you combine the previous lavaan models into one model that inherits all of the others!

 ### Transfering the Models from lavaan into Stenograph!
+Try to transmit the model you created in another much more compact/ efficient language!

  * --> Find the Stenographs package here: https://github.com/aaronpeikert/StenoGraphs.jl
  * -> open VS-Code -> create a new script and select Julia as language -> install the package